Home Desserts Hello Dolly Bars (Original Recipe)

 • Slice the bars with a sharp knife.
 Run the knife under warm water and dry it with a kitchen towel in between slices.
 These bars are super rich, so consider slicing them small.

-• Storage instructions: Place the leftover bars in an airtight container, with a sheet of wax paper in between each bar.
 Store them at room temperature for up to 4 to 5 days or in the fridge for up to 1 week.

-• Freezing instructions: Place the bars in a freezer-safe bag, squeeze out as much excess air as you can, and seal.
+Freezing instructions: Place the bars in a freezer-safe bag, squeeze out as much excess air as you can, and seal.
 They’ll keep well for up to 3 months.
-Thaw them in the fridge or at room temperature until soft.

-Homemade Sweet Hello Dolly Bars
+Homemade Hello Dolly Bars stacked on a chopping board

 Add-ins